How is life in the USA: the view of an immigrant

 To be honest, I didn’t pay attention to this aspect right away.
 Upon arrival in the States in the church service, I was fortunate enough to meet an American from ours.
 My American friend, Lena, came to America with her parents as a teenager and at the time of our acquaintance had her own small hairdressing business.
 Therefore, my husband and I immediately became her clients.
 By the way, our whole church parish also "perked up," so it didn’t even occur to me to look for something else or compare prices for similar services.

-I wouldn’t say that the quality of her haircut was at once great (rather good), but since I am the owner of quite complex - thick and hard - hair, I didn’t expect any miracles from her.
+I will not say that the quality of her haircut was immediately excellent (rather good), but since I am the owner of rather complex - thick and coarse - hair, I did not expect any miracles from her.
 And after several times we got used to each other.
-After moving to a new place, we immediately understood: for America, our Lena was just a golden lottery ticket, and we more than once regretted that we had lost it.
+After moving to a new place, we immediately understood: for America, our Lena was just a golden lottery ticket, and we regretted more than once that we had lost her.

 Barber services in Boston were not only expensive (compared to what we paid at the last place), but also of disgusting quality.
 If Lena had his own small business and the workplace was equipped on the first floor of her own house, now he had to deal with salons, where the cost of services, among other things, included renting a room and the salary of a curved hairdresser.
 The quality of the haircut could be assessed on the top three with a big stretch.
 Even my husband, who is not so picky about this, was also very unhappy with the new services.

 To give you a little guidance on prices, I’ll quote prices from several Cambridge salons: